Psilocybin-Assisted Therapy

 Frequently Asked Questions About Psychedelic-Assisted Therapy

-• Psychedelic-assisted therapy is a form of psychotherapy that utilizes psychedelic substances, such as psilocybin, MDMA, or ketamine, to facilitate therapeutic breakthroughs and insights.
-Under the guidance of trained therapists, individuals experience altered states of consciousness induced by these substances, which can lead to profound emotional, psychological, and spiritual healing.
+Psychedelic-assisted therapy is a form of psychotherapy that utilizes psychedelic substances, such as psilocybin, to facilitate therapeutic breakthroughs and insights.
+Under the guidance of a licensed facilitator, individuals experience altered states of consciousness induced by these substances, which can lead to profound emotional, psychological, and spiritual healing.

-• Research is still be conducted on this topic and many psychedelics are awaiting FDA approval to assure their safety.
-Psychedelic-assisted therapy has shown promise in treating various mental health conditions, including:
+Research is still be conducted on this topic and many psychedelics are awaiting FDA approval to ensure their safety.
+Additionally, as with any treatment, benefits are not guaranteed.
+Psychedelic-assisted therapy has shown promise in addressing various mental health conditions, including:

 Depression